Rita Ora Flashes Abs In Crop Top Before Jetting Off To Paris For Louis Vuitton Men’s Show

-Looks like Paris Fashion week is jam packed with celebrities!
+Looks like Paris Fashion week is jam-packed with celebrities!

 As the Inquisitr shared earlier today, Kylie Jenner and her crew jetted off to Paris attended Paris Fashion Week.
 Kylie, Travis Scott, Kanye West, and Kylie’s BFF all attended the famed Louis Vuitton Men’s Show Spring/Summer 2019 show at Parisien Palais Royal where they sat front row.
 And like Jenner and her gang, Rita Ora also got in on the action.